-- 15.04 Employees who are laid-off and placed on the lay-off list as per Article 14.01(c) above, shall have access to casual call-out work on a priority basis, in accordance with the stipulations listed below. - (a) Where laid off employees work in a temporary capacity at full time hours, this shall not be considered a recall. - (b) The Board will provide the list described in Article 14.01(c) to the person responsible for calling out employees to casual work. - (c) Where a full-time employee is off work currently and is on LTD, extended sick leave or WSIB and the corresponding postings for temporary vacancies have been filled thereby leaving a vacancy in the system, and it is known to the Board and that vacancy will exist for the next three (3) consecutive months, the Board will place the laid off caretaker with the most seniority into that position on a temporary basis.
+- 15.04 Employees who are laid-off and placed on the lay-off list as per Article 14.01(c) above, shall have access to casual call-out work on a priority basis, in accordance with the stipulations listed below. - (a) Where laid off employees work in a temporary capacity at full time hours, this shall not be considered a recall. - (b) The Board will provide the list described in Article 14.01(c) to the person responsible for calling out employees to casual work using the staffing and scheduling system. - (c) Where a full-time employee is off work currently and is on LTD, extended sick leave or WSIB and the corresponding postings for temporary vacancies have been filled thereby leaving a vacancy in the system, and it is known to the Board and that vacancy will exist for the next three (3) consecutive months, the Board will place the laid off caretaker with the most seniority into that position on a temporary basis.
 This shall not be considered a recall from layoff.
 The employee will not be a full-time employee as described in Article 3.01 of the Collective Agreement and will not be entitled to participate in the Board's benefit plan.
-The employee will be paid at the full-time rate for the position in question.
 The employee will not be eligible for vacation entitlement but will be paid vacation as per Article 19.02 of the Collective Agreement. - (d) Where a full-time employee goes off work on sick leave, LTD or WSIB and the corresponding postings for temporary vacancies have been filled thereby leaving a vacancy in the system, and it is unknown whether that vacancy will exist for the next three (3) months, the Board will place the laid off caretaker with the most seniority into the position on a temporary basis.
 This shall not be considered a recall from layoff.
 The employee will not be a full-time employee as described in Article 3.01 of the Collective Agreement and will not be entitled to participate in the Board's benefit plan.
-The employee will initially be paid at the casual rate for this position but will be paid retroactively at the regular rate for all time worked in the position should that employee remain in the position for a period exceeding three (3) consecutive months.
 The employee will not be entitled to vacation entitlement but will be paid vacation pay as per Article 19.02 of the Collective Agreement.

 (e) The Board will continue to assign work caused by short term vacancies due to sickness or vacations on the part of full-time employees to employees that are listed on the board's casual call-out list.
-This work shall be paid at the casual rate regardless of its total duration.
 Where such vacancies are as a result of extended illness, the position will be posted as a temporary vacancy as per Article 16.04(a).

 In order to facilitate access to this work on the part of laid off employees, the Board will create two lists of employees eligible for casual call-out work: the first list will contain the names of laid-off caretakers in order of seniority, the second will contain the names of employees who have never had seniority.
-The person responsible for making call-outs for casual work will be instructed to first contact employees from the first list for work, in order of seniority, before contacting employees on the second list.
+The staffing and scheduling system will be set up to first contact employees from the first list for work, in order of seniority, before contacting employees on the second list.
 When a laid-off caretaker is called out to work, he or she will work the duration of the assignment.